tlcaputi/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── modules            <- Stylized code to show how the project was executed (e.g., training modules) │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── literature         <- PDFs of relevant articles │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │